 Currently, two City wells withdraw water from the Mound Groundwater Basin; Victoria Well No. 2, which was installed in 1995, and Mound Well No. 1, which began production in April 2003.
 Victoria Well No. 1, which was installed in 1982, is considered an inactive well at this time due to maintenance and water quality issues.
-The City is currently drafting an agreement between the City and the County on deeding to the County its interest in Victoria Well #1 and acquiring land for drilling of Mound Well #2.
+The City recently reached an agreement with the County on deeding to the

+County its interest in Victoria Well #1 and acquiring land for drilling of Mound Well #2.
+Construction of Mound Well #3 is currently in progress and is scheduled to be in production in 2020.